eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/03-graphql-write-an-authenticated-query-in-onegraph.md

 ⌨️ To send the GraphQL request, click the `play` button or `Cmd + Enter`.

 This will cause an error in the case of the video example, as Github requires us to authenticate and provide an access token.
-Thankfully, `Onegraph` takes care of this for us and provides a super convenient button to log in to a particular service.
+Thankfully, `OneGraph` takes care of this for us and provides a super convenient button to log in to a particular service.
 In the case of the video example, this button is `Log in to GitHub`.
-This will require you to authenticate with `GitHub` and grant permissions for `Onegraph` to make requests on your behalf.
+This will require you to authenticate with `GitHub` and grant permissions for `OneGraph` to make requests on your behalf.

 Now that we have authenticated with the `GitHub` service, we can re-send our GraphQL request and get back some data 🎉

-`Onegraph` keeps that authentication logic in one place, so we can authenticate a collection of services once and then forget about it all together.
+`OneGraph` keeps that authentication logic in one place, so we can authenticate a collection of services once and then forget about it all together.
 Now we have authenticated queries, so we can just focus on the data our application needs 🥳

 ## Helpful Links